 - Application Site: Applications are no longer being accepted.

 Participants are expected to bring their own laptops.

 If you are under the age of 18, a consent form signed by a parent or legal guardian will be REQUIRED for your participation in the Summer Computing Academy.

 Limited scholarships are available to cover all or part of the registration fees.
 Proof of legal residency or immigration status is required to receive a scholarship.

 A Raspberry Pi based project, to be taken home at the end of the week

 Daily activities geared towards enhancing problem-solving and debugging skills in Python

 A tour of campus, with spots relevant to Texas A&M history and culture

 A visit to the Teague data center to see two of the Texas A&M supercomputers, Ada and Terra

-Lunch on campus
+Lunch at the SBISA Dining Hall on campus

 Interactions with current and former students from Computer Science, Computer Engineering, and Electrical Engineering